Sefrin/ycb_multicam_dataset/README.md

 Structure of the dataset
 ========================

-The dataset was recorded using ROS @ROS and hence is stored in the versatile rosbag format.
+The dataset was recorded using [ROS](http://www.ros.org/) and hence is stored in the versatile rosbag format.
 In each rosbag file there are multiple messages containing the following data: